Domestic Assault Attorneys in St. Louis and St. Charles

 A Misdemeanor to E Felony

-A person commits the offense of domestic assault in the fourth degree if the act involves a domestic victim, as the term “domestic victim” is defined under Missouri law and;
+According to Missouri Revised Statute § 565.076 a person commits the offense of domestic assault in the fourth degree if the act involves a domestic victim, as the term “domestic victim” is defined under Missouri law and;

-• The person attempts to cause or recklessly causes physical injury, physical pain, or illness to such domestic victim;
+• the person attempts to cause or recklessly causes physical injury, physical pain, or illness to such domestic victim;

 • with criminal negligence, the person causes physical injury to such domestic victim by means of a deadly weapon or dangerous instrument;